dlisemon/api-docs-factorio/README.md

-This site contains the reference documentation for creating Factorio mods, as well as a few auxiliary topics.
+This repo contains the reference documentation for creating Factorio mods, as well as a few auxiliary topics.
 Mods can modify gameplay in a variety of ways, such as adding new machines or showing informative GUIs.
 They are distributed via the mod portal, making them accessible through the in-game mod manager.

 The API is split into three distinct parts: The settings, prototype, and runtime stages, which are introduced in more detail below.
 Mods go through these stages in a specific way, which is known as the Data Lifecycle.
 Understanding it is essential to writing a properly working mod.